jsa4000/Getting-Started-Microservices/devops/Terraform/examples/create-eks-aws/README.md

 > Use `TF_WARN_OUTPUT_ERRORS=1 terragrunt destroy`, if find it any output or warning after the execution.

+- It can be run specific modules only (i.e `module.eks`).

+        terragrunt destroy -target=module.eks

 ## Kubernetes

 This process should be done manually if the previous process using terragrunt, it was a problem at the end trying to bootstrap the eks  cluster.